Answer all the questions

 Topic: International Transactions

-⭐ The **balance of payments** is a financial statement that summarizes all economic transactions between a country and the rest of the world.
-It includes trade in goods, services, investments, and transfers.
-The **balance of trade** is only part of this statement, focusing on exports and imports, while the balance of payments covers a broader range of transactions.
+The balance of payments is a report that shows all the financial deals a country has with other countries.
+It includes things like buying and selling goods, services, and money transfers.
+The balance of trade is part of this report, but it only looks at exports and imports.
+The balance of payments looks at all types of transactions.

 Explanation: